Hagfish Day - October

 Hagfish Day

-Hagfish Day is celebrated on the third Wednesday of October, and in 2022, it will take place on October 19th.
+Hagfish Day is on the third Wednesday of October.
 This day is dedicated to the appreciation and recognition of hagfish – a slimy, wavy fish often referred to as the ugliest fish in the world.
 Despite its appearance, hagfish play an incredibly important role in the balance of marine life, as they feed on dead or dying animals and help to keep the oceans and seas clean.

 History